AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-29-multiple-modals-on-one-page-using-html-css-and-javascript.md

 The code is pretty simple—to open a modal, we take an ID, find the modal wrapper with that ID, give it the `visible` class, and push it to our stack of open modals.
 To close a modal wrapper, we do the opposite: We remove the class and pop the stack.

-### Creating Event Listeners for Our Stacked Modals
+{% include linkedHeading.html heading="Creating Event Listeners for Our Stacked Modals" level=3 %}

 We'll need to do the following: